 There are two types of hermaphrodite plants.
-While both result in pollen production, true hermaphrodites produce sacs that need to rupture, while anthers are exposed, pollen-producing stamen.
+Although both lead to pollen production, true hermaphrodites develop sacs that must rupture, while anthers are exposed as pollen-producing stamens.

 The other primary cause of hermaphrodite plants lies in the plant’s genetics.
-A plant with poor genetics or a history of hermaphrodite development should be avoided to protect your garden.
+To safeguard your garden, it is advisable to steer clear of plants with inferior genetics or a track record of hermaphrodite development.
 If you notice any pollen sacs or anthers at any point, remove the plant from your garden immediately to prevent pollination of female plants.

-If you’re interested in pollinating portions of your crop, remember that pollen is extremely potent and very good at traveling.
+When considering pollination for your crop, keep in mind that pollen is highly potent and exceptionally adept at dispersal.
 Keep your males intended for pollination far from your garden space and work carefully with that pollen.